Mixed Results For A Test Of Vitamin C For Sepsis

 Fowler has some ideas to explain the results — at least after the fact.
 One issue is that these patients were far sicker than the patients in his original study of 24 patients.
 Some were septic for four days before treatment began, unlike the other study in which patients often got the treatment promptly.

-One requirement of this study was the patients must have developed the serious complication of ARDS and had been put on mechanical ventilators.
+One requirement of this study was that the patients must have developed the serious complication of ARDS and had been put on mechanical ventilators.

 The findings also don't have a direct bearing on the Marik protocol.
 That's not simply vitamin C (at a much lower dose than the Fowler study) but also includes corticosteroids and thiamine (vitamin B1).
 Marik has been treating patients at the first signs of sepsis, when treatment is more likely to be successful.